COVID-19 - Homeless self-assessment and advice

 Within the Gateway, a housing specialist service is in touch with veteran housing providers.
 They have up-to-date information on any vacancies within the 4,000 plus housing units in the country, specifically ringfenced for veterans.

-If you are homeless, or threatened with homelessness, you can apply for the housing register to access social housing with in the Rochford District.
+If you are homeless, or threatened with homelessness, you can apply for the Housing Register to access social housing with in the Rochford District.
 Members of the armed and reserve forces would have a priority for an allocation of housing.

 Rough sleepers